AdobeDocs/journey-optimizer-b2b.en/help/user/admin/user-management.md

    Look for the welcome email that provides the information about the organization name to which you have been granted access.

-1. Click the **Get started** link in your welcome email to navigate to the Admin Console.
+1. Click the **[!UICONTROL Get started]** link in your welcome email to navigate to the Admin Console.

    If you cannot find the email, open a browser directly to the Admin Console at [https://adminconsole.adobe.com](https://adminconsole.adobe.com).